Licensed under Apache License 2.0, allowing for open-source use and modification with appropriate attribution.

 set_filesystem_default

-- Robust Foundation: Includes production-grade utilities for:
+- Robust Foundation: Includes production-grade utilities, now reorganized for better modularity:

 - Type Safety: Fully implemented in TypeScript for improved reliability and maintainability.